Receiving Notifications

 </service>

-SDK will use only notifications containing user_com_notification tag, so if you have already FCM in your project, SDK will not interfere with existing notifications.
+The SDK will only process notifications containing the user_com_notification tag, so it won't interfere with your existing notification system.

-To pass notification clicked event to User.com web panel you must include handleRouteFromNotification() function in your android.intent.category.LAUNCHER activity.
-We recommend to use it in Activity.onCreate() method.
+To track notification clicks in the User.com web panel, include the handleRouteFromNotification() method in your launcher activity.
+We recommend placing it in the Activity.onCreate() method:

 }